mobieus10036/az-cost-assessment/README.md

 - Compares costs across 3 months (so you can see trends without the partial-month confusion)
 - Finds unusual spending spikes
 - Suggests ways to save money (like removing stopped VMs)
-- Creates both text reports and PDFs
+- Creates both console reports and PDFs locally

 ## Why I Built This

 I was tired of manually checking the Azure portal every day to see what we were spending.
-I wanted something I could run from the command line that would give me the full picture.
-Plus, I wanted to learn more about TypeScript and working with Azure APIs.
+I wanted something I could run from the command line that would give me the full picture - without needing to set up storage accounts or other Azure infrastructure.

 This project was built mostly with help from GitHub Copilot and lots of trial and error.
 I'm sharing it in case it's useful to others learning Azure or looking for a simple cost tracking solution.

 ## Important Security Note

 This tool reads real cost data from your Azure subscription.
 The reports it creates will contain your subscription IDs, resource names, and actual costs.

 - Don't commit your `.env` file (it's already in .gitignore)
-- The reports folder is also gitignored by default
+- Reports are saved locally in the `reports/` folder (also gitignored)
 - Be careful what you share publicly

 ## How It Works